Chris de Burgh: 2007–2021

+2024–present: 50

+In October 2024, de Burgh announced and released a new album called 50, It chronicles his 50 years in the music business.
+He made a guest appearance on LOL: Last One Laughing Ireland, during which he serenaded the contestants with "The Lady in Red".

 Personal life

-Chris de Burgh has been married to his wife Diane since 1977 and lives in Enniskerry, County Wicklow, in Ireland, having moved there from Dalkey, Dublin, in 1997.
+De Burgh has been married to his wife Diane since 1977.
+They lived in Dalkey, Dublin; in 1997, the couple moved to the Bushey Park Estate in Enniskerry, County Wicklow.
+They sold Bushey Park in 2023.

 They have two sons, Hubie and Michael, and a daughter, Rosanna, best known as the winner of the Miss World competition in 2003 for Ireland.
 His second cousin, Danny Kinahan of Castle Upton, served as Member of Parliament for South Antrim between 2015 and 2017.

-In 1994 he was found to have had an affair with his children's 19-year-old Irish nanny, Maresa Morgan, who was assisting the family while de Burgh's wife Diane was recuperating in the hospital from a broken neck suffered during a horse-riding accident.
+In 1994, de Burgh was found to have had an affair with his children's 19-year-old Irish nanny, Maresa Morgan, who was assisting the family while de Burgh's wife Diane was recuperating in the hospital from a broken neck suffered during a horse-riding accident.
 De Burgh later said he felt very guilty about the affair and subsequently reconciled with his wife.

-In 2011 bottles from de Burgh's vintage wine cellar sold for over $500,000, including a world record set for a magnum collection of postwar vintages.
+In 2011, bottles from de Burgh's vintage wine cellar sold for over $500,000, including a world record set for a magnum collection of postwar vintages.

-De Burgh has a noted interest in war history, especially that of the First and Second World Wars.
+De Burgh has an interest in war history, especially that of the First and Second World wars.
 His songs contain numerous references to soldiers and battle, and in 2006 he purchased a rare First World War letter written by an unknown soldier.

+De Burgh enjoys classical music, including Handel, Bach and Pachelbel.

 De Burgh has said that he is "certainly a believer in Christ", but he has always had a deep distrust of organized religion.
 De Burgh believes in the power of spiritual healing as an alternative therapy to reduce pain.
 He claims that he has been able to heal people with his own hands and that he gained an "all-encompassing strength" that was contacted through prayer.